Engineering Council

-The Engineering Council (formerly Engineering Council UK; colloquially known as EngC) is the UK's regulatory authority for registration of Chartered and Incorporated engineers and engineering technician, holding a register of these and providing advice to students, engineers, employers and academic institutions on the standards for registration and procedures for registration.
-It is also responsible for the accreditation of educational and training programs, delegating this responsibility to licensed member institutions.
+The Engineering Council (formerly Engineering Council UK; colloquially known as EngC) is the UK's regulatory authority for registration of Chartered and Incorporated engineers and engineering technician.
+The Engineering Council holds the national registers of over 228,000 Engineering Technicians (EngTech), Incorporated Engineers (IEng), Chartered Engineers (CEng) and Information and Communications Technology Technicians (ICTTech).
+The Engineering Council is also responsible for establishing and upholding globally acknowledged benchmarks of professional competence and ethical conduct, which govern the award and retention of these titles.
+This guarantees that employers, government bodies, and the broader society, both within the UK and abroad, can place their trust in the expertise, experience, and dedication of engineers and technicians who are professionally registered with the Engineering Council.

 History

 Professional engineering institutions in the UK began in 1818 with the formation of the Institution of Civil Engineers.
 The IMechE was formed next in 1847.
 The IEE (Later Renamed as IET) was formed in 1871.
 These three are known as the Big Three institutions since together they represent 80% of registered UK engineers.

 The Joint Council of Engineering Institutions was formed in 1964, which later became the Council of Engineering Institutions (CEI) in November 1965, which had a royal charter.
-This provided all the main functions that the EngC now provides, but was more ineffectual.
+This provided functions similar to those that the current Engineering Council and EngineeringUK currently carry out, as well as some others.
 Around this time, 33% of the UK's GDP was in manufacturing, lowering to 29% in the early 1970s.